linkerd/linkerd/linkerd/docs/config.md

   rootDir: disco
 ```

-linkerd supports a variety of common service discovery backends, including
+Linkerd supports a variety of common service discovery backends, including
-ZooKeeper and Consul. linkerd provides abstractions on top of service discovery
+ZooKeeper and Consul.
+Linkerd provides abstractions on top of service discovery
 lookups that allow the use of arbitrary numbers of service discovery backends,
 and for precedence and failover rules to be expressed between them.
 This logic
 is governed by the [routing](#router-parameters) configuration.